 Step 3: Engaging Support From the Learning Community

-Before we find out more about how carbon footprint really affects the environment, we invited the experts that are directly linked to the issue that we are inquiring about to get more knowledge and perspective.
+Along the journey, we couldn’t achieve the goals without the support from our community.
+Before we find out more about how diabetes affects child’s life, we visited the experts that are directly linked to the issue that we are inquiring about to get more knowledge and perspective.

 Step 4: organizing learning